thled/thled_bugtracker/README.md

 #### Philosophy

 - Seek for high code coverage (>90%).
+- Do not test private/protected methods.
-- Do not test objects which have no logic like Entities and Models (DTOs).
+- Do not test objects which have no logic like Entities and Models/DTOs.
 - It is not necessary to stub/mock third party libraries and objects without logic like mentioned before.

 ## Contribute